Logging Changes in Business Central

 A common problem in many financial systems is to locate the origin of errors and changes in data.
 It could be anything from an incorrect customer telephone number to an incorrect posting to the general ledger.
 The change log lets you track all direct modifications a user makes to data in the database.
 You must specify each table and field that you want the system to log, and then you must activate the change log.

 You activate and deactivate the change log in the Change Log Setup window.
 When you activate or deactivate the change log, this activity is logged, so you can always see which user deactivated or reactivated the change log.
 This cannot be turned off.

 In the Change Log Setup window, if you choose the Tables action, you can specify which tables you want to track changes for, and which changes to track.
-Financials also tracks a number of system tables.
+Business Central also tracks a number of system tables.